chocolat/building/README.md

 We're on `##chocolatapp` on [irc.freenode.net](http://webchat.freenode.net/?channels=%23%23chocolatapp) if you want to help out.

+The file TODO.txt contains the status of all languages we could think of (though it isn't exhaustive).

 ## Script Types

 The project is organized as `<language>/<implementation>/<script>.sh`.
 We take a wide view on what an "implementation" is: if two tools are likely to be installed together and don't have conflicting scripts, we consider that the same "implementation".
 For instance: `ruby` and `irb` are part of the implementation "ruby", but `clang` and `gcc` come under their own implementations.